ibm-cloud-docs/cloud-object-storage/cloud-object-storage-cli-reference.md

 ### IAM Authentication
 {: #ic-iam-authentication}

-If you are using IAM authentication, then you then you must configure your client with an instance ID to use some of the commands.
+If you are using IAM authentication, you must configure your client with an instance ID to use some of the commands.
 For more information on creating a service instance, see [Creating a service instance](/docs/cloud-object-storage?topic=cloud-object-storage-provision#provision-instance).
 To retrieve the instance ID you can type `ibmcloud resource service-instance <INSTANCE_NAME> --id`, replace `<INSTANCE_NAME>` with the unique alias that you assigned to your service instance.
-In the below examples, the `8f275e7b-c076-49e2-b9c5-f985704cf678` value is an example instance ID.
+In the following examples, the `8f275e7b-c076-49e2-b9c5-f985704cf678` value is an example instance ID.

 First, retrieve the CRN and id with the name of your instance.
 Be sure to use quotes (`'`) on your instance name and that you are logged in to IBM Cloud.
 Only the last piece of the CRN is needed, the part after `::`.